Berlin's Trade Republic raises funds at $5 billion valuation

-BERLIN (Reuters) -Trade Republic, one of a crop of European online brokerages that have drawn comparisons with Robinhood, said on Thursday it had raised $900 million from investors at a valuation of more than $5 billion.
+BERLIN (Reuters) - Trade Republic, a leading European online brokerage that offers commission-free trading similar to Robinhood in the United States, said on Thursday it had raised $900 million from investors at a valuation of more than $5 billion.

-Trade Republic, which was founded six years ago in Berlin and counts over a million customers in Germany, France and Austria, said the Series C round was led by Sequoia, the Silicon Valley investor that recently opened an office in London.
+The funding round at Trade Republic, which was founded six years ago in Berlin and counts over a million customers in Germany, France and Austria, was led by Sequoia, the storied Silicon Valley investor that recently opened a London office.

+Co-founder Christian Hecker told Reuters that Trade Republic would invest the proceeds in expanding across the entire euro zone over the next two years, with market launches in Spain and Italy planned next.

+“We want to build the bank of the future,” Hecker said in an interview.

 Like Robinhood, which has spawned a new class of U.S. retail investor that has powered the latest bull market in stocks, Trade Republic offers commission-free investment via an easy-to-use smartphone app.

-“Fifty percent of Trade Republic’s customers, over 500,000 people, have never invested in capital markets before in their life,” said co-founder Thomas Pischke.
+It manages 6 billion euros ($7.3 billion) in assets.
+Half of its customers have never invested before in their lives before signing up, said fellow co-founder Thomas Pischke.

+Sequoia backed Silicon Valley giants Apple and Google and more recently invested in Stripe, the payments company founded by two Irish brothers, and Klarna, the Swedish ‘buy now, pay later’ fintech that is eyeing a stock market listing.

+“The democratization of financial markets will be one of the most important consumer trends of the next decade,” Doug Leone, partner at Sequoia, said in a statement.

 Joining the investment round were TCV and Thrive Capital, as well as existing investors Accel, Founders Fund, Creandum and Project A.